Skip to content

 Get metadata for a sequence by digest (no data loaded).

 Use this for lightweight lookups when you don't need the actual sequence.
+Automatically strips "SQ." prefix from digest if present.

 Parameters: